berkerdemirer/nextjs-saas-boilerplate/README.md

 You can customize email templates, authentication flows, and plugin configurations by modifying `src/lib/auth.ts` and the referenced email template components.

+NB!
+Resend won't deliver your email if your domain is not authorized, that's why `utils/app-config` email.from setting is important.
+Set something that is valid as your domain.

 ## Learn More

 To learn more about the technologies used in this boilerplate, refer to their respective documentation: